jannicz/ng-svg-icon-sprite/projects/icon-sprite/README.md

 }
 ```

-The generated sprite will preserve it's original styles, but you won't be able to style it via CSS ([demo](https://jannicz.github.io/ng-svg-icon-sprite/#multicolor)).
+The generated sprite will preserve its original styles, but you won't be able to style it via CSS that easily ([demo](https://jannicz.github.io/ng-svg-icon-sprite/#multicolor)).

 ### Setting a default sprite path for all icons

-If your app uses one sprite source, you can set it's path in your `@NgModule` imports array:
+If your app uses one sprite source, you can set its path in your `@NgModule` imports array:

 ```javascript
 imports: [